 My birthday, a couple of days ago had me reflecting a lot about my accomplishments.
-Being a 21st century woman, I want to have it all: money, power, love, security (in all its forms) plus a relationship with my Heavenly Father.
+Being a 21st-century woman, I want to have it all: money, power, love, security (in all its forms) plus a relationship with my Heavenly Father.
 That said, I know that it won’t be easy; I am talking about blood, sweat and tears plus do not forget the eye bags and wrinkles.
 I have to take a couple of risks, take chances and make changes to least my goals.

 Recently, I read Anetka’s diary that described the life of a coal miner’s bride.
 Anetka was a Polish immigrant who lived in the late 1800s.
 Her father betrothed her to a fellow coal miner in exchange for three passes to America.
 I admire the fact that though she disagreed with her father’s wishes, she got with the program and quickly adapted to being a young wife and mother to three girls.
 She constantly reminded herself of her grandma’s words “A woman’s highest calling is to be a wife and mother” (paraphrased).
 Nonetheless, she never forgot her personal desires and ambitions.

 The most touching part about her character was her entrepreneurial spirit: from selling pig hair to make brush bristles to using honey to make hand cream and even homemade soap with different scents.
 Going through the pages of her diary, I was able to get a better understanding of what Glen Llopis means when he talks about the immigrant attitude.
-I have appreciation of the Indian-Kenyans who have transformed Kenyan business and IT sector.